 Beam Definition in Strength of Materials (SOM)

 A beam is a structural element that supports various loads and withstands vertical forces, shear, and bending.
+We can also define beam as a structural element which is designed to bear diverse loads, including the challenge of uniformly distributed loads, while effectively withstanding vertical forces, shear, and bending.

 Types of Beams